History of Japan in Timeline

 March 2011: Fukushima Daiichi nuclear disaster

-In 2011, Japan suffered one of the largest earthquakes in its recorded history—the Tōhoku earthquake—triggering the Fukushima Daiichi nuclear disaster.
+In 2011, Japan experienced the Tōhoku earthquake, triggering the Fukushima Daiichi nuclear disaster.

 2011: FIFA Women's World Cup

-By May 2012, all of Japan's nuclear power plants had been taken offline due to public opposition following the Fukushima Daiichi nuclear disaster in March 2011.
+By May 2012, all of the country's nuclear power plants had been taken offline.

-In May 2014, Prime Minister Shinzo Abe stated Japan wanted to take more responsibility for regional security, shedding post-World War II passiveness.
+In May 2014, Prime Minister Shinzo Abe stated Japan wanted to shed its post-World War II passiveness and take more responsibility for regional security.

 As of 2014, approximately 0.5% of Japan's total area is reclaimed land (umetatechi).

-As of 2014, the Ainu language, a language isolate, was moribund with only a few native speakers remaining.
+As of 2014, the Ainu language is moribund, with only a few native speakers remaining.

-In 2014, Japan donated US$9.2 billion in official development assistance, making it the world's fifth-largest donor.
+In 2014, Japan donated US$9.2 billion in official development assistance.

 In 2014, Japan's consumer video game market grossed $9.6 billion, with $5.8 billion coming from mobile gaming.

-According to the 2015 NHK survey on television viewing in Japan, 79 percent of Japanese watched television daily.
+According to the 2015 NHK survey on television viewing in Japan, 79 percent of Japanese watch television daily.

 By 2015, Japan had become the world's fourth-largest PC game market by revenue.